KIT-CMS/CROWN/docs/sphinx_source/friend_trees.rst

 The recommended way of producing FriendTrees is to use a workflow tool, that manages the submission of jobs, generation of tarballs and organizing the output.
 One possible workflow tool choice is KingMaker (https://github.com/KIT-CMS/KingMaker).
-A more detailed description of the KingMaker workflow can be found in :ref:`KingMaker`.
+A more detailed description of the KingMaker workflow can be found in :ref:`Workflow Management`.

 Writing a FriendTreeConfiguration
 ---------------------------------